 A micro wedding marathon includes all the traditional elements of a wedding—from the ceremony to the cake cutting—but is broken into abbreviated time slots so couples are able to share a venue, planning team, and wedding day.

 Sure, it sounds a tad unconventional but Wendy Kay of Birds of a Feather Events in Dallas is already proving that it can also be a perfect alternative to traditional wedding planning, especially now.
-The idea of hosting multiple minimonies in one day actually came to the planner long before COVID-19 transformed the wedding industry, but in April, she announced the new venture to cater to couples affected by the pandemic—and she was surprised by who actually showed interest in the marathon day!
+The idea of hosting multiple minimonies in one day actually came to the planner long before the pandemic transformed the wedding industry, but in April, she announced the new venture to cater to couples affected by the pandemic—and she was surprised by who actually showed interest in the marathon day!

 You're essentially sharing your wedding day but you have your own time.
 You're not crossing paths with the other couples that are getting married that day!